jveverka/java-11-examples/spring/springboot-fileserver/README.md

 # Simple FileServer demo
 This is simple spring-boot FileServer demo.
-This server makes specified directory accessible via REST APIs.
+This server makes specified *base directory* accessible via REST APIs allowing you to list, download, upload and delete files and create empty directories.

 ### Rest Endpoints
+All REST endpoints use 'dynamic' path.
+This means that path ``**`` is used as relative path in *base directory*.
 * __GET__ http://localhost:8888/services/files/list/** - list content directory or subdirectory
   ``curl -X GET http://localhost:8888/services/files/list/``
 * __GET__ http://localhost:8888/services/files/download/** - download file on path. file must exist.